aengus1/crunch-ski-tools/.circleci/README.md

 3. Additionally - read access to the `crunch-ski-infrastructure` repository is required.
 Access method in this case is SSH.
-  -  Create a new key on your client:  `ssh-keygen` and follow the prompts.
+  -  Create a new key on your client:  ` ssh-keygen -m PEM -t rsa -C "aengusmccullough@hotmail.com"` and follow the prompts.
+   Note that PEM format is required by circleCI.
 Leave pw blank
   -  In Bitbucket navigate to the `infrastructure` project -> repository settings -> access keys
   -  paste the public key of the new key you just created:  `cat bb_inf_ro.pub` and label it `Infra Read Key` in the UI